AlphaBravoCompany/rancher-desktop-demo/README.md

 Labs are currently in Beta and being tested for functionality and accuracy.
 Your mileage may vary.

+### Lab Requirements

+- Rancher Desktop installed on your Windows, Mac or Linux machine.
+- Approx 10GB local disk space for container images
+- A reasonably fast internet connection for container image pulls

 ## Installing Rancher Desktop

 Rancher desktop supports MacOS, Windows and Linux systems.

 To get started installing, visit here: https://docs.rancherdesktop.io/getting-started/installation/

 ## Nerdctl and Docker commands.